parreira7/parreira7/README.md

->Sup?
-I'm a computer science student from Brazil, I'm trying to improve my Python knowledge.
-Feel free to contact me!
+>trying to improve knowledge on python

 <div align="center">
   <a href="https://github.com/parreira7">